 London is an expensive city.
-Everything from accommodation to transportation comes with a high price tag.
+Everything from accommodation to transportation comes with a hefty price tag.
 That’s to say nothing of food, where even a small meal can cost a small fortune.
 But there are a number of restaurants in London that serve great food at reasonable prices, and they’re not hard to find.
-Some are independent eateries, others are chain restaurants, and all worth a visit when you are in London.
-Here are my favorites:
+Some are independent eateries, others are chain restaurants, and all worth a visit when you’re on a budget.
+Here are some of the best cheap eats in London:

 Mooli’s, 50 Frith Street, Soho